DeltaVerseDAO/.github/README.md

 2) create <a href="https://github.com/DeltaVerseDAO/deltaversecontroller">weighted voting system</a> to allocate direction of the marketing and development funds accumulated by <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4?a=0x34007ca21e12d1d31eaea468f8f1639e6465508b">PULSAR</a>

-issues include a) ensure that the voting mechanism cannot be gamed b) provide weighted power based on allocation of <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4#balances">team / holder</a> shares in a fair and equitable manner with a continued vision of the long game
+issues include a) ensure that the voting mechanism cannot be gamed b) provide <a href="https://github.com/DeltaVerseDAO/keg">weighted power</a> based on allocation of <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4#balances">team / holder</a> shares in a fair and equitable manner with a continued vision of the long game

 3) create weighted voting to allow the holders the choice of recieving 22.2% smartBNB rewards or allocating portions of the rewards to marketing and / or development